-Red and infrared wavelengths of light between 600nm and 1000nm are absorbed by our cells39, increasing natural energy (ATP) production.
+The main hypothesis behind light therapy is that red and near infrared wavelengths of light between 600nm and 1000nm are absorbed by our cells39, increasing natural energy (ATP) production.
 This process is termed ‘photobiomodulation’ by researchers in the field.
 Specifically we see an increase in mitochondrial products such as ATP, NADH, and even co2 – the normal result of a healthy, unstressed metabolism.

 - Nitric oxide (NO) is released from cells during light therapy.
 This is a stress molecule that inhibits respiration, so sending it out of the cells is a good thing.
 The specific idea is that red/IR light is dissociating NO from cytochrome c oxidase in the mitochondria, thus allowing oxygen to be processed again.